-TND, illustrated in the bottom of Figure 1, in contrast, is very supportive of pedestrian, 1 2 bicycle and transit modes.
+TND, illustrated in the bottom of Figure 1, in contrast, is very supportive of pedestrian, bicycle and transit modes.
 Land uses are mixed, with retail, office, civic buildings, and residential interwoven throughout the community, often located in the same buildings.
-3 Block sizes are a smaller scale to improve walkability and to create a fine network of 4 streets that accommodate bicyclists and pedestrians, providing a variety of routes for all 5 users.
-Multi-family and single family residential is located in close proximity or adjacent 6 7 to each other, and residential of various sizes and price points are mixed into 8 neighborhoods.
+Block sizes are a smaller scale to improve walkability and to create a fine network of streets that accommodate bicyclists and pedestrians, providing a variety of routes for all users.